RobDWaller/21ducks.github.io/_events/2025-10-20-quiz-night-buckinghamshire-yeoman.md

 ---
 layout: event
-title: "21CD November Quiz Night"
+title: "21CD November Quiz Night at The Yeoman"
 published: true
 description: "The quiz will be held on TUESDAY 25TH November 2025 at 7:30 PM"
 image: /assets/img/pub_ducks.png